mdng223/Server-Client_Connection/README.md

 # server_client
+* Establishes a server-client connection to different hosts and ports.
-Server-Client connection written in C. Able to add, edit, delete, and list files.
+* Able to add, edit, delete, and list files.

-Members: Daniel Ng, Chiu Tsang
+* Requires a key to be able to manipulate data.

-## Files Included:
+### Files Included:

 	* **README:**	- this file
 	* **csapp.c**	- functions to read and write from/to server